Impact of COVID-19 on international trade by Member State

 Comparison with the same quarter previous year

-Tables 1 and 2 compare the total (meaning intra and extra EU) imports and exports by quarter in 2020 to the same quarter in 2019.
+Tables 1 and 2 compare the total (meaning intra and extra EU) imports and exports by quarter in 2021 with the same quarter in 2020.

 Comparison with the previous quarter

-With the exception of Cyprus and Luxembourg, for all Member States the second quarter of 2020 had the largest decrease of exports compared to the previous quarter.
-The third quarter of 2020 saw the exports of all Member States increase except in Cyprus.
-In the fourth quarter of 2020 exports increased for all Member States except Luxembourg and Ireland.
-In Romania, Czechia and Estonia there were double digit increases in both the third and fourth quarter of 2020.
+With the exception of Cyprus, for all Member States the second quarter of 2020 had the largest decrease of exports compared with the previous quarter.
+The third quarter of 2020 saw the exports of all Member States increase except for Cyprus.
+The third quarter was the peak quarter for 21 Member States.
+The exceptions were Malta, Finland (both Q4-2020), Bulgaria (Q1-2021), Cyprus, Croatia and Denmark (all Q4-2021).

 Source data for tables and graphs